Exclusive: Richardson quits Myanmar's 'whitewash' Rohingya crisis panel

 He said Suu Kyi’s response was “furious”, saying the case of the reporters “was not part of the work of the advisory board”.
 The argument continued at a dinner later that evening, the former New Mexico governor said.

-Neither Suu Kyi nor her spokesman Zaw Htay, who is also the government spokesman, responded to requests for comment.
+Suu Kyi’s spokesman, Zaw Htay, told Reuters on Thursday that the Advisory Board was meeting about the “Rakhine issue”.

+“(Richardson) talked on a topic outside the agenda of the meetings and went beyond the framework,” Zaw Htay said.
+“We feel sorry for his resignation due to the misunderstanding.”
 Reporters Wa Lone, 31, and Kyaw Soe Oo, 27, had worked on Reuters coverage of the crisis in Rakhine, from where 688,000 Rohingya have fled an army crackdown on insurgents since late August, according to estimates by the United Nations.

 They were detained on Dec.
 12 after they had been invited to meet police officers over dinner in Yangon.
 The government has cited police as saying they were arrested for possessing secret documents relating to the security situation in Rakhine.